 - Course sections follow the same curriculum, have the same academic rigor, and follow the same academic policies as the University’s degree-seeking undergraduate program.
 The content for these UMD-approved courses—lectures, discussions, and labs—are identical to those sections offered to degree-seeking UMD students.

-- HESPIE Course sections are restricted to admitted HESPIE students.
+- SIE Course sections are restricted to admitted SIE students.

 - Classes are held in UMD College Park campus classrooms, offering a focused, distraction-free learning environment.

-- The program uses the semester academic calendar with classes held in the fall and spring semester (16 weeks each) and Summer Session (two 6-week sessions).
+- The program uses the semester academic calendar with classes held in the fall and spring semester (16 weeks each).

 - Instructors are carefully screened and regularly evaluated to maintain quality.
 All course lecturers have an earned doctoral degree in the discipline they teach, have a history with the Biology, Cell Biology and Molecular Genetics, and the Chemistry and Biochemistry Departments, and are approved by those departments to teach.
 The laboratory teaching assistants are predominantly UMD graduate students, with experience teaching these same courses in the traditional day program.